 1. Evaluate your Space/Playground

 Take a moment and look at your space or current playground to understand the space you are working with.
-Once you have looked at the space take a moment to ask yourself some questions.
 Can anyone use the space, even those in a wheelchair?
 Is there something to do on all sides?
 Are there rest areas and areas protected from the sun?
 These questions are designed to help you in the next step of determining your needs.

 2. Determine your Needs

 Every community is different, but there are some essential considerations when designing a space that is inclusive for everyone.
-You will want to make sure there are sensory actives and a space for children that might feel overstimulated at times and need a space to relax.
+You will want to make sure there are sensory activities and a space for children that might feel overstimulated at times.
 Make sure the space is accessible to wheelchairs or children with limited mobility.
-This means that there should be ramps or safety surfaces such as rubber tiles or pour-in-place that are easy to maneuver on.
+This means that there should be ramps or safety surfaces such as rubber tiles or pour-in-place surfacing that are easy to maneuver on.
 Lastly, you want a space that invites socialization so benches or inclusive play activities such as tic-tac-toe are a great way to get everyone socializing together.

 3. Pick the Equipment

-Have a variety of play equipment in the space that is at ground-level with a mix of elevated play that is also accessible by a transfer station or ramp.
-The mix-in-play components give children the chance to move around the space and experience more than just what is in their reach.
+Have a variety of play equipment in the space, from ground-level to elevated play.
+Just make sure it is also accessible by a transfer station or ramp.
+The mix-in-play components give children the chance to move around and experience more than just what is in their reach.
 This also brings inclusivity since everyone can interact in the same space as their friends.
 For example, if your playground has swings make sure at least one of them is wheelchair friendly, or instead of doing a standard playground make a custom ramp entry point.
 A good rule of thumb is to have at least 50% of the play components on an accessible route.

 4. Ensure a Safe Environment

-By using these 4 tips in designing your space it will become easy to plan and envision Creating an inclusive playground may at first seem like a challenge or overwhelming, but it truly just takes some additional planning.
-If you are thinking about starting one of these projects or need help finding a way to transform your current space into one that is more inclusive and accessible, please reach out to the playground team at Play with a Purpose through email at firstname.lastname@example.org and our team would be happy to help!
+By using these 4 tips in designing your space it will become easy to plan and envision.
+Creating an inclusive playground may seem overwhelming at first, but it truly just takes some additional planning.
+If you are thinking about starting one of these projects or need help finding a way to transform your current space into one that is more inclusive and accessible, please reach out to the playground team at Play with a Purpose through email at email@example.com and our team would be happy to help!